 - Guide 1: How to Remove “Votre ordinateur peut être en péril” Scam from Windows.

-- Guide 2: Get rid of “Votre ordinateur peut être en péril” Scam from Mac OS X.
+- Guide 2: Get rid of “Votre ordinateur peut être en péril” Scam on Mac OS X.

-- Guide 3: Remove “Votre ordinateur peut être en péril” Scam from Google Chrome.
+- Guide 3: Remove “Votre ordinateur peut être en péril” Scam in Google Chrome.